 1942: Labor shortages during World War II prompt the United States and Mexico to form the Bracero Program, which allows Mexican agricultural workers to enter the United States temporarily.
 The program lasts until 1964.

 1948: The United States passes the nation’s first refugee and resettlement law to deal with the influx of Europeans seeking permanent residence in the United States after World War II.

 1952: The McCarran-Walter Act formally ends the exclusion of Asian immigrants to the United States.

-1956-1957: The United States admits roughly 38,000 immigrants from Hungary after a failed uprising against the Soviets.
+1956-1957: The United States admits roughly 38,000 immigrants from Hungary after a failed uprising against the Soviet Union.
 They were among the first Cold War refugees.
 The United States would admit over 3 million refugees during the Cold War.

 1960-1962: Roughly 14,000 unaccompanied children flee Fidel Castro’s Cuba and come to the United States as part of a secret, anti-Communism program called Operation Peter Pan.

 1965: The Immigration and Nationality Act overhauls the American immigration system.
 The Act ends the national origin quotas enacted in the 1920s which favored some racial and ethnic groups over others.

 The quota system is replaced with a seven-category preference system emphasizing family reunification and skilled immigrants.
 Upon signing the new bill, President Lyndon B. Johnson, called the old immigration system “un-American,” and said the new bill would correct a “cruel and enduring wrong in the conduct of the American Nation.”

 Over the next five years, immigration from war-torn regions of Asia, including Vietnam and Cambodia, would more than quadruple.
 Family reunification became a driving force in U.S. immigration.